Documents, Citation and Referencing

 - Users can freely download bibliographic references for importing into bibliographic software such as EndNote or other purposes (see Citing eHRAF for more information).

-- To download entire documents, users should contact their institution’s library for their holdings and/or use interlibrary loan.
+- Consistent with fair usage, entire documents are generally not available to download or view in eHRAF.
+To download entire documents, users should contact their institution’s library for their holdings and/or use interlibrary loan.

 When citing a document from eHRAF, please include both the original publication citation (if applicable) followed by information about where and when you found it.
 You should also include the date of access for any eHRAF resource to complete your bibliographic reference.